 OpenStack consists of the following primary components:

-- Nova is the primary compute engine of OpenStack, responsible for VM scheduling, creation and termination
+This is the primary compute engine of OpenStack, responsible for VM scheduling, creation and termination.

-- Swift is another storage component that provides a highly available and scalable object storage service
+This is another storage component that provides a highly available and scalable object storage service.

 There are also many other OpenStack components and supporting services available in the OpenStack ecosystem, enabling more advanced functions, such as load balancing, secrets management, etc.